 If you run the generated project it should compile successfully and display a blank form.
 To make it a little more interesting let’s add a button and make it do something.

 The principles behind what is going on will be explained in a moment but you should be struck by how similar it all is to using HTML to create a web page.

-If you select the Window1.xaml file you will see a designer window and below it the XAML that generates the form.
-In a Windows forms application the designer generated code in what ever language you were using - C#, VB or whatever - to create the buttons and other controls on the form.
+If you select the .xaml file you will see a designer window and below it the XAML that generates the form.
+In a Windows forms application the designer generated code in what ever language you were using - C# in this case - to create the buttons and other controls on the form.
 In the case of a WPF application the designer generates XAML.
 The XAML specifies the objects and their properties that make up the user interface.
 When you run the program the XAML compiler converts the XAML into instances of objects using the .NET Framework.